anasdyka/kottans-frontend/README.md

 ---

+## Git Collaboration

+---

-It was very useful and interesting information.
+It was very useful and interesting information. <br>
 I have studied a lot of git comands.
-Some of them I have already used.
-And a lot of I plan to use in the future.
+Some of them I have already used. <br>And a lot of I plan to use in the future.

 <img src="img/git1.jpg"
      alt="git">